Dusty173/2Lanes/README.md

 ## Features:
-    *User profile with edit form,
+    +User profile with edit form,
-    *Ability to create a Post that others can see, and the delete button only shows up for users who created that post OR an administrator.
+    +Ability to create a Post that others can see, and the delete button only shows up for users who created that post OR an administrator.
-    *Ability to store cars in "My Garage", and use that garage to join drives *Ability to Join drives, get Routes for a drive, and see who else is going on that drive
+    +Ability to store cars in "My Garage", and use that garage to join drives +Ability to Join drives, get Routes for a drive, and see who else is going on that drive

 ## API:
     I created my own API to interact with a database that I designed. setting routes and passing data as